The SpacePy space science package at 12 years: Introduction

 The roots of the SpacePy project \citep{SpacePy} date back to 2009, although the first public presentation of SpacePy was to the 9th Python in Science conference in 2010 \citep{spacepy2011}.
 The mission statement of the open source library, given in both the conference proceedings and on the original web page, was ``to promote accurate and open research standards by providing an open environment for code development.
 In the space physics community there has long been a significant reliance on proprietary languages that restrict free transfer of data and reproducibility of results.
 By providing a comprehensive library of widely-used analysis and visualization tools in a free, modern and intuitive language, we hope that this reliance will be diminished for non-commercial users.'' \citep{spacepy2011}

-Now, twelve years after the initial open source release of SpacePy, we present a summary of the present state of the library, a retrospective view of SpacePy's development, and a look to the future of SpacePy and its place in the heliophysics scientific software ecosystem \citep[e.g.,][]{Burrell2018}.
+Now, twelve years after the presentation of SpacePy and eleven after its initial open source release, we present a summary of the present state of the library, a retrospective view of SpacePy's development, and a look to the future of SpacePy and its place in the heliophysics scientific software ecosystem \citep[e.g.,][]{Burrell2018}.
+For scientists in the field, we introduce the research-enabling functionality of SpacePy and the scientific Python ecosystem, including examples of previous studies.
+For research software engineers \citep[e.g.,][]{crouch2013}, we discuss how SpacePy is designed to interoperate with the greater technical and social ecosystem of heliophysics software.

 The domain of SpacePy is space physics broadly speaking, i.e. heliospheric and magnetospheric physics, including magnetosphere-ionosphere coupling.
 Strict solar physics and isolated ionospheric physics are outside of the usual scope, although SpacePy functionality may be useful in those fields.